How to take a better pet portrait – pet photography

 On their Adobefurphotography.com web site, are 5 tips I mentioned to get a better pet portrait.
 Let me elaborate on them a bit more here.

-1. Get Silly!dog with green mohawk Die your dog’s hair, put a hat or a ribbon on them.
+- Get Silly!
+Die your dog’s hair, put a hat or a ribbon on them.
 Not all dogs will go for silly outfits, but sunglasses always look cool on dogs.
 Cat can wear a hoola, a flower, or whatever you can get them to wear!
 If you can find some designer outfits for the cute puppies, they look even cuter than they are already.
 (Costumes from Myfavoritecoutour.com)

-5. Stoop to their level.Most of the time, a photo of the pet shot at their eye level is better looking than one looking two people with dogsdown at them.
+- Stoop to their level.Most of the time, a photo of the pet shot at their eye level is better looking than one looking down at them.
 If you are in the portrait with your pets, try getting down with them for a fantastic family portrait together.

 Connect with me on facebook, call 831-426-1400 or email me to schedule a portrait of your pet.